williamxie11/REBOUND/README.txt

-REBOUND
+REBOUND v1.0.0
+William Xie
 =======

-A small project for CS 125 Honors
+A small game created for CS 125's honors course CS 196.
+Run Main.py to begin!

+NOTE: You will need Python 2.7.3 and Pygame 1.9 modules in order to run this game.